Vietnam: Merger Control

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-This chapter provides an update on the implementation of the key merger control reforms brought about by the Competition Law 2018 and its guiding instruments, as well as practice notes transaction parties should be aware of when filing in Vietnam.
-It is expected that the Vietnamese merger control practice will undergo drastic changes in the years to come, and gradually move closer towards internationally recognised standards.
+This chapter provides an update on the implementation of the key merger control reforms brought about by the Competition Law 2018 and its guiding instruments since July 2019.
+It also highlights practice notes transaction parties should be aware of when filing in Vietnam.
+It is expected that the Vietnamese merger control practice will constantly evolve in the years to come, and gradually move closer towards internationally recognised standards.

-- practice notes transaction parties should be aware of when conducting filing in Vietnam.
+- Practice notes transaction parties should be aware of when filing in Vietnam

 Referenced in this article

 Other notable reforms include the new jurisdictional thresholds and a two-phased appraisal process.
-A decree providing guidelines for implementation of the Competition Law 2018 (ie, Decree 35/2020/ND-CP), which sets out, among other things, filing thresholds and criteria for substantive assessment, took effect on 15 May 2020 (the Guiding Decree).
+A decree providing guidelines for implementation of the Competition Law 2018 (ie, Decree 35/2020/ND-CP), which sets out, among other things, filing thresholds and substantive assessment criteria, took effect on 15 May 2020 (the Guiding Decree).
 Another decree dealing with competition violations (ie, Decree 75/2019/ND-CP) has also been promulgated, outlining the administrative sanctions and remedies for breaches of merger control regulations, among other relevant matters.
 Another development that the authors expect to see this year is the establishment of the NCC – the official competition watchdog under the current regime.

 Vietnam’s merger control regime is characterised by two core features.
 First, it is ex ante in nature, which means parties to a contemplated transaction must notify their transaction prior to completion if it qualifies as an economic concentration within the meaning of article 29 of the Competition Law 2018 and crosses any of the jurisdictional thresholds.
 The current regime noticeably does not provide for any filing or clearance exemption, which means notification is mandatory if the above prerequisites are satisfied.